rumps/rump-sass/README.md

 ### `rump.addGulpTasks()`
 This module adds the following tasks:

-- `rump:build:sass` will process SCSS stylesheets with Sass and Autoprefixer.
+- `build:sass` will process SCSS stylesheets with Sass and Autoprefixer.
 For more information on source and destination paths see `rump.configure()` below.
-This task is also added to the `rump:build` task.
+This task is also added to the `build` task.
-- `rump:watch:sass` will run `rump:build:sass`, then monitor for changes and process updated files as needed.
-This task is also added to the `rump:watch` task.
+- `watch:sass` will run `build:sass`, then monitor for changes and process updated files as needed.
+This task is also added to the `watch` task.
-- `rump:info:sass` will display information on what this specific module does, specifically the source and destination paths as well as what files would get processed.
-This task is also added to the `rump:info` task.
+- `info:sass` will display information on what this specific module does, specifically the source and destination paths as well as what files would get processed.
+This task is also added to the `info` task.

 ### `rump.configure(options)`
 Redefine options for Rump and Rump modules to follow.
 In addition to what